Palm Beach Outlets & Marketplace

-The Palm Beach Outlets project in West Palm Beach, Fla., consists of two phases.
-The first phase includes demolition of the existing 1.4 million square-foot Palm Beach Mall to allow construction of the 465,000 square-foot development to begin.
+The Palm Beach Outlets project in West Palm Beach, Fla., consisted of two phases.
+The first phase included demolition of the existing 1.4 million square-foot Palm Beach Mall to allow construction of the 465,000 square-foot development to begin.
 The Outlet Center is comprised of 10 individual buildings of various sizes with over 100 tenant spaces and a food court area.
-The first phase also involves the complete redevelopment of the entire 87-acre site and miles of new underground utilities.
-The second phase of the project includes the construction of the outdoor marketplace and a power center with approximately 18 retail tenants.
+The first phase also involved the complete redevelopment of the entire 87-acre site and miles of new underground utilities.
+The second phase of the project included the construction of the outdoor marketplace and a power center with approximately 18 retail tenants.

-Our team collaborated with the architect and engineer to develop an alternate design.
-Rather than using steel shade structures, which connected to the building’s steel and were set on large shallow foundations, we proposed a combination of tensile steel cables and a deep, less-obtrusive foundation system.
+Rather than using steel shade structures, our team proposed a combination of tensile steel cables and a deep, less-obtrusive foundation system.